Frequently Asked Questions

 Generally, it is best to register for classes at the earliest point possible to ensure the largest class selection afforded to you.
 Typically, registration for the fall semester begins in March, and registration for the spring semester begins in October.
 Please check your assigned registration time on your portal each semester (under Student Records).
 You may also view registration information here.

-What is a DAR?
+What is a degree audit?

 Can I take classes outside of Hofstra?